 They might regulate their social media news feed to reflect the information that brings them positive energy.
 They might regulate the people that they spend their time with.
 It is important to hang out with like-minded people.

-What are you triggers?
+What are your triggers?
 How can you avoid the negativity in your environment?

-These are ways that happy people regulate their environment and safeguard their minds.
+These are ways that happy people regulate their environment and safeguard their minds: How to Stop the Negative Spin of Thoughts, Emotions and Actions

 6. Happy People Know When to Say “No”